coreemu/core/README.md

 capability to respond faster.
 Feel free to join us at the link below.
 <https://discord.gg/AKd7kmP>

-You can also get help with questions, comments, or trouble, by using the CORE mailing lists:

-* [core-users](https://pf.itd.nrl.navy.mil/mailman/listinfo/core-users) for general comments and questions
-* [core-dev](https://pf.itd.nrl.navy.mil/mailman/listinfo/core-dev) for bugs, compile errors, and other development issues

 ## Building CORE

 See [CORE Installation](http://coreemu.github.io/core/install.html) for detailed build instructions.